|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 kidney last August to a father of 3 from Israel!
 Someone in Israel who knows Chaya, saw my posting in Israel for

-child with Down's Syndrome and adopted 3 more Down's Syndrome children abandoned at birth!
-She
+with Down's Syndrome and adopted 3 more Down's Syndrome children abandoned at birth!
+She has also

-has also launched an organization in Israel called Birkat Haderech to encourage women either to keep their
+launched an organization in Israel called Birkat Haderech to encourage women either to keep their Down's babies,

 Tirtza Rosenthal of Monsey, NY donated a kidney to father of a young child!

-The man she donated a kidney to, is hoping that he would now be able to have more children, as he hasn't been
+she donated a kidney to, is hoping that he would now be able to have more children, as he hasn't been able to when

-able to when he was on dialysis!
-Tirtza met the person she donated a kidney to, for the first time when they both
+he was on dialysis!
+Tirtza met the person she donated a kidney to, for the first time when they both came out after

 Tom O'Driscoll, of Houston Texas, donated a kidney to Carolyn B., a radio producer of Los Angeles at Cedars

-And Amanda also arranged for Tom to stay with her relatives in Los Angeles for his recuperation!
+Amanda also arranged for Tom to stay with her relatives in Los Angeles for his recuperation!
 Wow!
-Amanda
+Amanda you

-Maggie Ervin kidney donation, started a kidney chain!
+Maggie Ervin's kidney donation, started a kidney chain!

-people got a kidney as a result!
-Maggie had contacted me after hearing me on ''This American Life'' on NPR
+got a kidney as a result!
+Maggie had contacted me after hearing me on ''This American Life'' on NPR and had

-and had wanted to donate a kidney.
+wanted to donate a kidney.
 We met when she first came to New York, and she is awesome!
-So humble
+So humble and so

-and so sweet!
-Anyhow, since she took a full time job she decided to donate locally and walked into a hospital and
+sweet!
+Anyhow, since she took a full time job she decided to donate locally and walked into a hospital and ended up

-ended up starting a kidney chain!
+starting a kidney chain!
 Wow!
-To see a video of this amazing person and read about her kidney
+To see a video of this amazing person and read about her kidney donation, ''How

-on behalf of people who need of a kidney, which resulted in 20 people coming forward to be tested for
+behalf of people who need of a kidney, which resulted in 20 people coming forward to be tested for people

 * * * *

-People attend blood drives and bone marrow drives, because they want to save lives!
-So I figured it may be
+attend blood drives and bone marrow drives, because they want to save lives!
+So I figured it may be worth going to

-worth going to talk to people about kidney donation as well!
-If you or a loved one is in need of a kidney, and does
+talk to people about kidney donation as well!
+If you or a loved one is in need of a kidney, and does not have anyone

 * * * *